Why Clients Rewrite Your Copy (and How to Handle It)

 The first is that writing is one of the few activities in the business world where there is no RFP (request for proposal) – no predefined and agreed-upon specification to which the work must conform.
 If we cannot define a specification or requirement for the work before it is ordered, how can the professional writer be absolutely sure he or she is precisely meeting the client's preferences and expectations?
 We can't, of course – hence, the tendency to edit and rewrite any piece of submitted copy.

 We can fix this problem by submitting a copy platform.
-[See our previous article for samples of a copy platform and instructions on how to write one.]
 Copy platforms allow the writer to communicate his or her ideas and plans to the client upfront.
 This gives the client the opportunity to correct anything right away.
 In other words, using a copy platform allows the writer and the client to agree on an approach before going to the first draft – similar to the way other business proposals are done.

 The second reason why copy is rewritten is best summed up by an ad agency executive from the television show "Thirty-Something," who, when asked to defend a campaign, replied, "Nobody knows anything."